This

 have some undesirable side effects such as recording the field as Changed (=

-set by user) meaning that it will be included in a following Update.
+set by user) causing it to be included in a following Update.

 Program